breadyboy749/IT-TechBytes/_posts/GettingStarted/NetworkingBasics/2023-01-06-LANNetwork.md

 <div style=img><img src="/assets/ipconfig.png"></div>

 #### **MacOS**
 On MacOS things are a little bit more complicated, you can get the networking information from the terminal like windows but it requires a couple of commands to get everything.
-The most basic information can be returned with this which is assuming you are connected to a wiresless network.
+The most basic information can be returned with this which is assuming you are connected to a wireless network.
 {% highlight terminal %}
 ifconfig en0
 {% endhighlight %}